5 min read

 Jung, Descartes, and Kant do not give us a product roadmap.
-But they do give us useful warnings.
+But they do give us useful habits of attention: watch the symbols, keep doubt alive, and design limits before power becomes invisible.

 Jung: symbols matter